Afrocarpus falcatus

-Afrocarpus falcatus (syn.
-Podocarpus falcatus) is a species of tree in the family Podocarpaceae.
+Afrocarpus falcatus, the common yellowwood, or bastard yellowwood, outeniqua yellowwood, African pine tree, weeping yew, outeniekwageelhout, kalander mogôbagôba umkhoba umsonti is a species of coniferous tree in the family Podocarpaceae.
 It is native to the montane forests of southern Africa, where it is distributed in Malawi, Mozambique, South Africa, and Eswatini.
-Common names include common yellowwood, bastard yellowwood, outeniqua yellowwood, African pine tree, weeping yew, outeniekwageelhout, kalander, mogôbagôba, umkhoba and umsonti.
 It is widespread, in some areas abundant, and not considered threatened, but it is a protected tree in South Africa.
 It is grown as an ornamental tree, especially in South Africa, and occasionally abroad.

 Description

-This is an evergreen conifer often growing up to about 45 m tall, but known to reach 60 m.
+Afrocarpus falcatus is a large coniferous tree often growing up to about 45 m tall, but known to reach 60 m.
 At higher elevations and in exposed, coastal habitat it rarely exceeds 25 m tall.
 The trunk can be 2 to 3 m wide, and is gray-brown to reddish.
 It is smooth and ridged on young stems, but increasingly flaky on older trunks.
 The leaves are arranged in spirals on the branches.
 They are small and narrow, up to 4.5 cm long by about 6 mm wide.
 They are green to yellowish, hairless, and leathery and somewhat waxy in texture.
 It is a dioecious species, with male and female structures on separate plants.
 The male cone is brown with spiralling scales and measures 5 to 15 mm long by 3 mm wide.
 It grows from the leaf axils.
 The female cone has one scale bearing one seed about 1 to 2 cm long.
 The gray-green seed is drupe-like with a woody coat covered in a fleshy, resinous skin.

 Some of the largest individuals occur in the Knysna-Amatole montane forests, where some specimens are over 1,000 years old.

 Biology

-Female trees bear their fruit irregularly, only every few years.
-The fleshy epimatium of the strobilus (or "cone") covers all of the seed, and ripens to a yellow colour, when it acquires a soft, jelly-like consistency.
+Female trees bear their cones irregularly, only every few years.
+The fleshy epimatium of the cone covers all of the seed, and ripens to a yellow colour, when it acquires a soft, jelly-like consistency.
 The main agents of seed dispersal are fruit bats, which eat the fleshy covering but discard the hard, woody seed.
-Many birds feed on the fruits, such as Cape parrot, purple-crested turaco, Knysna turaco, Ross's turaco, African olive pigeon, African green pigeon, and eastern bronze-naped pigeon.
+Many birds feed on the seeds, such as Cape parrot, purple-crested turaco, Knysna turaco, Ross's turaco, African olive pigeon, African green pigeon, and eastern bronze-naped pigeon.
 Animals that feed on the seeds include colobus monkeys, bushpigs, hornbills, turacos, and rodents.
 These may not be effective seed dispersal agents, because it appears that seeds that have gone through animal guts do not germinate well.

 The tree has been found to host arbuscular mycorrhizae.

 It may grow as a solitary tree, in small clusters, or in wide monotypic stands.
 It is associated with African juniper (Juniperus procera).